MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group-21/README.md

 pip install -r requirements.txt
 ```

-The notebooks and scripts have the following dependency relations
+The notebooks and scripts have the following dependency relations.
+Please run the code layer by layer.
 ![Dependency Graph](graph.svg)

 ## Style Requirements